 "Arbitrary arrests, physical aggression, threats and humiliations against peaceful citizens are counterproductive to the necessary alternative that is a national dialogue," Sanchez wrote in the letter to Colome.

 Cuban President Raul Castro freed dozens of opposition activists and social commentators in 2010 following a deal ironed out with the Roman Catholic church.
-But dissidents continue to complain about increasingly frequent incidents of harassment
+But dissidents continue to complain about increasingly frequent incidents of harassment and short-term arrests.

 The opposition has accused the government of a wave of intimidation in recent weeks, including the 19-day detention of Antonio Rodiles, an activist in Havana who heads a project called State of Sats, which organizes debates about Internet access and other social issues.